Magnapinna pacifica

 M. pacifica was described in 1998 by Michael Vecchione and Richard E. Young based on three specimens.
 The holotype is a juvenile specimen of 51 mm mantle length (ML), taken off the Californian coast at a depth of 0–200 m in a Bongo plankton net.
 The paratype (USNM 885787), a juvenile specimen of 49 mm ML, was found in the stomach of a lancetfish (Alepisaurus ferox).
 It had initially dried out and was later reconstituted.
 The third individual, a 19.1 mm ML paralarva, was taken off Hawaii at a depth of 0–300 m in a 4 m2 plankton net.

+A 2001 observation of an adult long-arm squid off Hawaii by the ROV Tiburon has been assigned to M. pacifica by Vecchione and Young.